The Future of Serious ‘Mocktails’ Is Here, and It’s Become a Movement

 After all, we’re talking about adult-sophisticated beverages that often share the same organoleptic characteristics (taste, color, odor, and feel) as cocktails with alcohol, and are just as complex and beautiful.

 Many mocktail books and articles came before these, and there were plenty of isolated bartenders like myself making nonalcoholic drinks.
-But it was on the heels of these articles that the movement coalesced into what we see today with podcasts, communities, books, dry bars and bottle shops, and organizations such as ANBA, the Adult Non-Alcoholic Beverage Association.
+But it was on the heels of these articles that the movement coalesced into what we see today with podcasts, alternatives to AA, books, dry bars and bottle shops, and organizations such as ANBA, the Adult Non-Alcoholic Beverage Association.

 There are, of course, many new No & Low beers, wines, and spirits, too.
 In fact, I work for one as the director of education for Spiritless.
 Nonalcoholic spirits are a perfect example of the growth we’ve seen.
 Writer Camper English has been documenting the rise of nonalcoholic spirits on his blog, Alcademics.